Coronavirus (COVID-19) Information

 - No visitors with the exception of compassionate care.

 Coronavirus Sampling Station Directives for Patients and Providers

 Location: 68 Robbins Street (Emergency Department entrance)

-Hours: As supplies allow, open Mondays, Wednesdays and Fridays 8 am to noon
+Hours: As supplies allow, open Mondays, Wednesdays and Fridays 8:00 am to 8:00 pm

 For medical providers: